DataBiosphere/terra-examples/best_practices/source_control/terra_source_control_I.md

     *   **All of Us Workbench**.
 You can have only one workspace for each billing project.
 *   A cloud environment has a persistent disk, and zero or one Compute Engine instance (a VM with a boot disk - here shown separately for clarity).
 The term Compute Engine instance and VM instance are used interchangeably.
 A cloud environment can be a [Spark cluster](https://support.terra.bio/hc/en-us/articles/360038125912-Understanding-and-adjusting-your-Cloud-Environment) as well, and in this case the master as well as worker nodes have their own disks, but there is no separate persistent disk.

 A persistent disk might be removed by you (intentionally or accidentally) even though you are not yet done with your work.
-In this case you have to recreate the data on the persistent disk, and the section on system setup later shows how this is accomplished by you.
+In this case you have to recreate the data on the persistent disk, and the section on system setup later shows how you accomplish this.

 > **All of Us Workbench**.
 Your persistent disk is deleted when your cloud environment is periodically deleted by the system.